 a.
-Providing "fullest assistance."
+Providing "fullest assistance".
 These Rules and related policies and procedures identify how the City will provide full access to public records, protect records from damage or disorganization, prevent excessive interference with other essential functions of the agency, provide fullest assistance to requestors and provide the most timely possible action on public records requests.

-All assistance necessary to help requestors locate responsive records shall be provided by the Public Records Officer, provided that the giving of such assistance does not unreasonably disrupt city functions.
+All assistance necessary to help requestors locate particular responsive records shall be provided by the Public Records Officer, provided that the giving of such assistance does not unreasonably disrupt the daily operations of the Public Records Division or other duties of any assisting employee(s) in other City departments.

 - b.
 Order for processing requests.
-The Public Records Officer will process requests in the order and manner they determine to be the most efficient and to provide the fullest assistance to all requestors. - c.
+The Public Records Officer will process requests in the order and manner he or she determines to be the most efficient. - c.
 Acknowledging receipt and fulfilling requests.
 Within 5-business days of receipt of the request, the Public Records Officer will respond in one of the following ways: - 1.
 Make the record available for inspection or copying; - 2.
 Provide a link to the City's web page where the requested records are posted; - 3.
 Acknowledge that the request has been received and provide a reasonable estimate of when records will be available; - 4.
 If the request is unclear or does not sufficiently identify the requested records, acknowledge receipt of the request, request clarification from the requestor and provide a reasonable estimate of time it will take to respond to the request if it is not clarified.
 Such clarification may be requested and provided by telephone; or - 5.
-Deny the request, specifying reason for denial. - d.
+Deny the request. - d.
 Reasonable estimate of time to fully respond.
 If not able to fulfill the request within the 5-business-day period, the Public Records Officer must provide a reasonable estimate of the time it will take to fully respond to the request.
-Additional time may be needed to clarify the scope of the request, locate and assemble the records, redact exempt information, prepare an exemption log, notify third parties affected by the request and/or consult with the City Attorney about whether the records are exempt from disclosure.
+Additional time may be needed to clarify the scope of the request, locate and assemble the records, redact confidential information, prepare an exemption log, notify third parties affected by the request and/or consult with the City Attorney about whether the records are exempt from disclosure.